Rivermont Collegiate 2019 Technology Fair

 - Once a participant’s project is judged, the participant may explore the Technology Fair to look at other projects and hands-on learning experiences that will be available.
 Until the project is judged, participants should stay close to their area.

 - At approximately 11:30, awards will be given out in the auditorium.
 Each project will receive either a Blue or a Red ribbon.
 Several projects will be chosen by the judges to earn an additional Purple rosette ribbon.
-Purple ribbon winners will be invited to attend the ITEC State Technology Fair in Coralville on May 3rd.
+Purple ribbon winners will be invited to attend the ITEC State Technology Fair in Coralville in Spring 2019.

 - Participants should adhere to all copyright guidelines.
 Be sure to cite all sources.